azdavis/azdavis.net/posts/define-pl-01-en.md

 > For all $e$, if there exists $\tau$ such that $e: \tau$, then
 > $e \ \mathsf{val}$ or there exists $e'$ such that $e \rightarrow e'$.

-Next, we have _preservation_.
+Next, we have preservation.
 Preservation states that well-typed expressions that can keep evaluating preserve their types when evaluating.

 Again, more formally:

 > For all $e$, if there exist $e'$ and $\tau$ such that $e: \tau$ and
 > $e \rightarrow e'$, then $e': \tau$.

-Note that taken together, we get the following _safety_ theorem:
+Note that taken together, we get the following safety theorem:

 > For all $e$, if there exists $\tau$ such that $e: \tau$, then
 > $e \ \mathsf{val}$ or there exists $e'$ such that $e \rightarrow e'$ and
 > $e': \tau$.

 Crucially, note that in the case where $e \rightarrow e'$, we also have that
 $e': \tau$.
-This means that we can apply the safety theorem _again_ on $e'$.
+This means that we can apply the safety theorem again on $e'$.

 Stay tuned for the next post in the series, in which we prove these theorems with the Lean theorem prover.